sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/python.rst

     for opset in onnx_model.opset_import:
         print("opset domain=%r version=%r" % (opset.domain, opset.version))

-:epkg:`IR` defined the version of ONNX language version.
+:epkg:`IR` defined the version of ONNX language.
 Opset defines the version of operators being used.
 Without any precision, ONNX uses the latest version available coming from the installed package.